QualiSystems/devguide_source/_cloudproviders/9.0.0/power-off-and-delete.md

 ## DeleteInstance method

 The *DeleteInstance* method powers off the VM, deletes the VM from the cloud provider and removes the App from the sandbox.
-It is run automatically when reserving the sandbox, as part of CloudShell's default sandbox setup script, and can also be run manually by the sandbox end-user from the deployed App's commands pane.
+It is run when removing the deployed App from the sandbox or during the sandbox's teardown.

 ### Signature